-This paper identifies the major developments with the standard and its impact worldwide for manufacturing processes such as milling, turning and EDM.
-The paper provides both international reviews of academic related research together with industrial oriented applications.
+This paper identifies the major developments with the standard and its impact worldwide for manufacturing processes such as milling, turning and Electrical Discharge Machining (EDM).
+The paper provides both international reviews of academically related research together with industrially oriented applications.
 The final part of the paper discusses major issues related to the standard together with a vision for its further development and future use.

-2 Major Global Endeavours in STEP-NC Related Research
+2. Major global endeavours in STEP-NC related research

 Global research in the areas of STEP-NC is highly visible.
-There are three types of projects, those carried out (a) on the international scale, (b) across a few countries in the same region and (c) within a country/organisation.
-This section presents a brief summary of these projects, but leaves the technical details to be discussed in Section 4.
-Interested readers may also refer to references [56,60,77,82] for further information.
+There are three types of projects, those carried out (1) on the international scale, (2) across a few countries in the same region and (3) within a country/organization.
+This section presents a brief summary of these projects but leaves the technical details to be discussed in section 4.
+Interested readers may also refer to several references (Zhang et al. 1999, OMAC STEP-NC Working Group 2002, Xu and He 2003, Liu et al. 2004) for further information.

-2.1 The IMS STEP-NC Project

-The IMS (Intelligent Manufacturing System) STEP-NC project [23,56], endorsed in
+2.1 IMS STEP-NC project

-November 2001, entails a true international package of actions with research partners from four different regions: European Union, Korea, Switzerland and USA.
+The IMS (Intelligent Manufacturing System) STEP-NC project (Maederl et al. 2002, IMS STEP-NC Consortium 2003), endorsed in November 2001, entails a true international package of actions with research partners from four different regions: European Union, Korea, Switzerland and USA.
 Table 1 shows the participants and the distribution of the technological scope within each region.
-The participants includes end users, academic institutions, and manufacturers of CAM systems, controls and machine tools.
+The participants include end-users, academic institutions, and manufacturers of CAM systems, controls and machine tools.
 The regional coordinators are Siemens (EU), CADCAMation (Switzerland), STEP Tools (USA) and ERC-ACI (Korea).
 Siemens was also the inter-regional coordinator.

-Formation of this IMS STEP-NC project is seen as the culmination of a number of regional projects carried out by different project groups/consortiums in the past ten years or so, in particular the European ESPRIT STEP-NC Project, the Super Model Project, the STEP Manufacturing Suite (SMS) Project, and the Rapid Acquisition of Manufactured Parts (RAMP) Project.
+Formation of this IMS STEP-NC project is seen as the culmination of a number of regional projects carried out by different project groups/consortiums in the past 10 years or so, in particular the European ESPRIT STEP-NC Project, the Super Model Project, the STEP Manufacturing Suite (SMS) Project, and the Rapid Acquisition of Manufactured Parts (RAMP) Project.